Undergraduate Course: Structural Analysis 3 (CIVE09036)

 ||Availability||Available to all students

-Week 4 Displacement method of analysis (II): Moment distribution; General principles and definitions; Moment distribution for beams; Stiffness-factor modifications; Moment distribution for frames: No Sidesway; Moment
+Topic 4 Displacement method of analysis (II): Moment distribution; General principles and definitions; Moment distribution for beams; Stiffness-factor modifications; Moment distribution for frames - No Sidesway; Moment Distribution for Frames - Sidesway.

-Week 5 Direct stiffness method (I)-Beams: Fundamentals of the stiffness method; Beam-member stiffness matrix; Assembling of stiffness matrix; Member loads; Matrix solutions.
+Topic 5 Direct stiffness method (I) - Beams: Fundamentals of the stiffness method; Beam-member stiffness matrix; Assembling of stiffness matrix; Member loads; Matrix solutions.

-Week 8-11 Computer labs, Software practice and computer project.
+Computer labs: Software practice and computer analysis project.

 Information for Visiting Students